LoPriore Can Meet Your Surety Bond Needs

 Surety bonds are often required for the completion of certain jobs because they protect the customer from potential losses that arise from a breach of contract.

-There are a variety of different types of surety bonds required for different situations.
+There are a variety of different types of surety bonds required for different situations in Massachusetts.
 Generally, the purpose of any surety bond is to provide the customer with a form of insurance that certain risks won’t occur.
 The following are the most common types of surety bonds.

 - Bid bonds: A financial guarantee that the contractor intends to provide the required performance at the price bid